 So before you get all sew happy like I did, you’re going to need some basic sewing supplies.
 Besides your sewing machine you are going to need the following:

 I started with an all-purpose thread from Walmart.
 It’s tempting to buy multiple colors, but I would recommend only buying two colors of thread to start with.

 Preferably two contrasting colors.
 Using two contrasting colors makes it easier to learn how to thread your bobbin.
 It can also help you identify any issues you might have with your stitches.

 Trust me your stash of thread will grow as you begin to sew more items.

 Invest in a good pair of scissors.
 I was using my kid’s scissors from school for a little while.
-Then my husband brought me a pair of flat bottom Fiskars scissors (angels singing)…let’s just say I will never use those kiddie scissors to cut fabric ever again!
+Then my husband brought me a pair of Fiskars scissors (angels singing)…let’s just say I will never use those kiddie scissors to cut fabric ever again!

 It’s important that people in the house know that these scissors are off limits and are only to be used for cutting fabric.
 Using them on other types of material can dull the blades.